 There would be no objection to the enlarged footprint to the building achieved by infilling the original lightwell and this would be the same as the previously approved development.
+Concerns have also been raised about the size and scale of the door to the refuse and cycle store.
+The door is formed of bronze coloured metal, with a single openable central panel and is acceptable in design terms given the hierarchy of openings within the building.

 The design, and in particular the height, of the building is suitable for its location and it correctly addresses the scale of Chesterfield Hill which it faces, rather than the smaller scale of development behind in Farm Street.
 It is an appropriate response to the local character of the street and surrounding conservation area, and makes use of locally characteristic facing materials, in accordance with Section 7 of the NPPF which requires good design.
 The development is therefore considered acceptable in design terms and would maintain the character and appearance of the Mayfair Conservation Area and the setting of nearby listed buildings including the grade II listed pub opposite the site in Farm Street.
-This accords with UDP polices DES 1, DES 4, DES 9 and DES 10, and the city council's 'Development and Demolition in Conservation Areas' supplementary planning guidance.
+This accords with the Planning (Listed Buildings and Conservation Areas) Act 1990, and UDP polices DES 1, DES 4, DES 9 and DES 10, and the City Councils 'Development and Demolition in Conservation Areas' supplementary planning guidance.

-7.3 Residential Amenity
+8.3 Residential Amenity